 3. Make a “wish list.”
 This isn’t a list of life goals or New Year’s resolutions, it’s a list of 20 things you wish you could have.
 Pretend you’re five, 12, or 16 years old again, and let your imagination run free!
 A horse, red cowboy boots, a cameo in a Brad Pitt movie, a baby brother, your own restaurant, a trip to Egypt.
 Be as creative and wild as you like – this is your Wildly Improbable Wish List.
 This is to get your creative juices flowing, to help you tap into yourself.

 4. Take risks.
-One of the biggest risks I’m taking in the new year is hiring writers for my Quips and Tips From the Working World blog.
+One of the biggest risks I’m taking in the new year is starting my new How Love Blossoms blog.
 This is a big step, as it requires a financial investment.
 Spending money isn’t easy for me, since I grew up with nothing and clutch every penny with both fists.
 But, all the risks I’ve taken in the past have led to better and bigger things – even when they failed.
 What risks can you take to make your life better, more interesting, more enjoyable?

 5. Get counseling or life coaching.
 Maybe this should be my number one way to make life better!
 My year of counseling opened up my life in ways I could never have done on my own.
 A good counselor or life coach can help you see yourself in different ways, with objective eyes.
 My counselor taught me so many things about myself, my family, my childhood, my choices, and my perspective on life and love – without her, I’d still be single, scared, and suffocated.